 - German Minor

 - Spanish Minor

 Michigan Tech offers many opportunities for study abroad through International Programs and Services.
 To learn more, visit the Study Abroad website.

-In addition, beginning fall 2013 students may satisfy the new general education global literacy requirement by successfully completing at least one 3000 level language class in Chinese, French, German or Spanish.
+Students may satisfy the new general education global literacy requirement by successfully completing at least one 3000 level language class in French, German or Spanish.

 Please click here for a list of 3000 level language classes that substitute for the present university graduation requirement of UN1025: Global Issues.

 Students may study French, German, and/or Spanish in courses covering a full four-year sequence.
 Hallmarks of our modern languages programs include

 - A focus on cultural, historical, social, and geographical perspectives at all levels;